Gareth Sheridan: 2025 presidential campaign

 In August 2025, Sheridan held a press conference announcing his intention to contest the 2025 Irish presidential election.
-He stood on a platform of housing and centered his age.
-He secured nominations from just two of the four required councils with both Kerry County Council and Tipperary County Council agreeing to nominate him as a candidate.
-He suspended his campaign on 22 September 2025 and was not successful in getting on the ballot.
+He stood on a platform of housing and centering on his age.
+With the help of Sharon Keogan, he ultimately secured nominations from just two of the four required councils, with both Kerry County Council and Tipperary County Council agreeing to nominate him as a candidate.
+He suspended his campaign on 22 September 2025 and was unsuccessful in getting on the ballot.

+Later in that year, he was photographed at a Christmas party hosted by Tucker Carlson and photographed with right-wing figures Candace Owens and Russell Brand, as well as other celebrities.

 Recognition

 In 2014, Sheridan was named as South Dublin's "Best Young Entrepreneur" by the South Dublin Local Enterprise Office.
 In 2016, he was chosen as a Nissan Ireland "Generation Next" spokesperson.

 In 2025, Sheridan was named as a finalist in the EY Entrepreneur of the Year awards in the "established" category.
 He reportedly withdrew from the awards, in August 2025, to focus on his presidential campaign.

 He is an "Entrepreneurial Ambassador" with the School of Management, People and Organisation in TU Dublin.